90 DEGREES EQUATORIAL PROJECT

 Duratran photographic prints with lightbox, 3.2m x 3.2m, 4-channel video, sound work, 2-chanel slide loop, artists book

-Excerpt from - 90 Degrees Equatorial Project, by Russell Storer, Senior Curator, National Gallery Singapore, 2007
+Excerpt from - 90 Degrees Equatorial Project, by Russell Storer 2007, Head Curator International Art, National Gallery of Australia:

 The phrase 'four corners of the globe’ is an obvious antilogy, yet it’s one we take for granted.
 It doesn’t specify anywhere in particular, merely indicating an all-encompassing spatiality.
 If we were, however, to try and locate these magical corners, where might they be found?
 The word 'corner' indicates something slightly shadowy or forgotten, a dusty, neglected pocket of a place, far from the comfortable centre of things.